 Looking back, 2019's schedule looked similarly sparse this time last year, so there's no reason to think Nintendo hasn't got some aces up its sleeve in 2020.
 Then, of course, there'll be the ports...

 A Wii U port or two

-As they're wont to do, rumours have sprung up over the last few days of Wii U ports planned for Switch in 2020, including something that sounds like Pikmin.
+As they're wont to do, rumours have sprung up of Wii U ports planned for Switch in 2020, including something that sounds like Pikmin.
 No need to call in Columbo to come to the conclusion that we'll be seeing more treasures plundered from the good ship Wii U - Nintendo will obviously be looking to plug holes in its release schedule with choice 'Deluxe' ports from its previous console, as it has successfully done since the very beginning with Switch.

 We asked you which Wii U titles you'd like to see join their brethren on Switch, and the results were certainly interesting.
-For our money, Super Mario 3D World and Xenoblade Chronicles X would be very welcome, although we wouldn't turn our noses up at the Zeldas, The Wonderful 101: Remastered definitely Switch-bound following its hugely successful Kickstarter campaign, the more Wii U ports the merrier if you ask us.
+For our money, Super Mario 3D World and Xenoblade Chronicles X would be very welcome, although we wouldn't turn our noses up at the Zeldas, either.
+With The Wonderful 101: Remastered definitely Switch-bound following its hugely successful Kickstarter campaign, the more Wii U ports the merrier if you ask us.

 Except, perhaps, Devil's Third.
 That can stay right where it is.